The countdown to Tax Day has begun. Here are some steps you can take as the deadline approaches.

 Work with your tax professional to help you determine the specific documents you’ll need to complete your taxes.

-The 2019 tax year ended December 31, but you still have time before Tax Day to max out some of your accounts and reduce your taxable income.
-For example, the deadline to contribute to an individual retirement account (IRA) or a health savings account (HSA) for the 2019 tax year is generally April 15, 2020, but now has been extended to July 15, 2020.
-That means you may still be able to put more funds in these accounts—up to the IRS 2019 maximums of:
+The 2021 tax year ended December 31, but you still have time before Tax Day 2022 to max out some of your accounts and reduce your taxable income.
+For example, the deadline to contribute to an individual retirement account (IRA) or a health savings account (HSA) for the 2021 tax year is April 18, 2022.
+That means you may still be able to put more funds in these accounts—up to the IRS 2021 maximums of:

 What about your employer-sponsored 401(k) plan?
-While the window to contribute the IRS maximum to this type of account closed for many employees on Dec 31, 2019, you still have time to contribute for the current tax year—up to $19,500, as well as a $6,500 catch-up contribution if you’re age 50 and over.3 So consider saving more now—it can help you reduce your taxable income for 2020 tax filing purposes as you continue to build your nest egg.
+While the window to contribute the IRS maximum to this type of account closed for many employees on December 31, 2021, you still have time to contribute for the current tax year—up to $20,500, as well as a $6,500 catch-up contribution if you’re age 50 and over at any time during the 2022 calendar year.3 So consider saving more now—it can help you reduce your taxable income for 2022 tax filing purposes as you continue to build your nest egg.

-About a third of American households file their own taxes.4 These do-it-your-selfers may feel comfortable navigating complex tax forms and have the patience to gather documents and prepare their own returns.
+About a third of American households file their own tax returns.4 These do-it-yourselfers may feel comfortable navigating complex tax forms and have the patience to gather documents and prepare their own returns.
 They may also have a straightforward tax situation, which can simplify the process.

 Others seek professional help.
-As your financial situation grows more complex, consider working with a qualified professional at tax time, especially now that the tax reforms passed in late 2017 have changed key portions of the tax code.
+As your financial situation grows more complex, consider working with a qualified professional at tax time.
 A tax professional can help you: